Difference Between Provision and Reserve

 What is Reserve?

-It is money that has been set aside from profit or benefit.
+It is money that has been set aside for profit or benefit.
 These are for a specified purpose.
 The creation of reserves is to purchase fixed assets, pay bonuses, pay an anticipated legal settlement, pay for repairs and upkeep, and repay debts.

 When a company makes a profit at the end of the year, a portion of it is kept in the trading business to meet future needs, growth projections, and more.
 Reserves are a term used in accounting to describe the sum of money saved.

-The capital reserve is built up from capital profits that are not usually distributed as dividends to shareholders.
+The capital reserve is built up from capital profits that are not distributed as dividends to shareholders.
 It cannot be derived from profits generated by the basic operations of a company.

 Income reserves are created from profits generated by the management of the firm.
 On the liabilities side of an accounting record, reserves are shown in the Reserves and Surplus portion.